 I love capsules, for the right people.
 If you can commit to sitting down about a month out before a new season starts to think about what you want to wear and what you’ll be doing in your clothing, this planning will pay you back with saved time.
 I think the capsule wardrobe set up is a great way to become a smarter shopper, tackle small areas of your wardrobe and find your style.

-If you want to plan your own capsule wardrobe, you can start doing that here!
+If you want to give it a try, you can start planning your own capsule wardrobe here!